 Now, CPR guidelines encourage performing CPR using only chest compressions as a standard for those that have no medical background.
 Today, online CPR first aid certification classes consider chest compressions king, literally going back to basics.

 Moreover, this type of CPR is being practiced not just in one country but all over the world.
-This has made CPR more comprehensive and easy to teach to those that are trying to learn how to save a life but do not come from the medical industry.
+This has made CPR more comprehensive and easier to teach to those that are trying to learn how to save a life but do not come from the medical industry.